Sex and the City Cast Joins Forces to Honor NYC Healthcare Workers Fighting Coronavirus

 This is really BIG news!

 On Wednesday, the Sex and the City cast joined forces to show their love, support and gratitude towards healthcare workers.
-It's no secret that medical workers have been on the front lines during the Coronavirus pandemic.
+It's no secret that medical workers have been on the front lines during the Coronavirus pandemic, which why the HBO cast members wanted to give their thanks.

 For the latest episode of the Bradshaw Boys podcast, which was shared on YouTube, Sarah Jessica Parker, Cynthia Nixon, Kristin Davis, Kim Cattrall and other stars from the hit series shared a recorded message to New York City healthcare professionals.